ansyblenetwork/aquietlife/_posts/2021-06-28-case-for-trading.md

 ---
-title: "The case for shorting stock options"
+title: "Principles I: The case for shorting stock options"
 ---

 This is my case for taking on the riskiest trade of all: Shorting options contracts.
 There are many articles about this online, but I wanted to do this systematically, myself.